 Hunting and gathering societies in either arid or forest environments live in small communities.
 This allows for easy mobility as groups are constantly on the move looking for fresh sources of food.
 All members of society are engaged in food production.
 In Mbuti and San societies, men tend to be hunters and women gatherers.

 Your teacher will supply you with a paper copy of the graphic organizer.
 Using information provided above and in the suggested readings, fill in the four boxes with information regarding human, capital, and natural resources used by hunting and gathering societies.
-When your teacher has seen your work, please place it in your Activity Journal.

 Around 5000 years ago, peoples in various parts of Africa began to domesticate animals to use as a source of food and for plowing and transporting goods, and textiles.
 In contemporary Africa, domesticated animals–poultry, camels, sheep, goats, and cattle– are an important source of food.
 In the areas of Africa that have adequate rainfall and soils, people practice some form of mixed agriculture.
 That means that they grow crops and keep domestic animals.